reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 ## Acknowledgements

-The layout of this tool was made possible by
+The burden of creation was eased by:
 - <a href="https://www.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox" target="_blank">GUI Layout Toolbox</a>
 - <a href="https://www.mathworks.com/matlabcentral/fileexchange/52965-buttongroup-for-hg2" target="_blank">ButtonGroup for HG2</a>
-%- <a href="https://www.mathworks.com/matlabcentral/fileexchange/49551-trace-perimeter-of-binary-image-with-line-segments--bwperimtrace-" target="_blank">bwperimtrace</a>
+- <a href="http://www.mathworks.com/matlabcentral/fileexchange/1039-hline-and-vline" target="_blank">vline</a>

 --Reed Blaylock